fivetran/dbt_iterable/README.md

 This package models Iterable data from [Fivetran's connector](https://fivetran.com/docs/applications/iterable).
 It uses data in the format described by [this ERD](https://fivetran.com/docs/applications/iterable#schemainformation).

-This package enables you to better understand the efficacy of your growth marketing and customer engagement campaigns across email, SMS, push notification, and in-app platforms.
+This package enables you to understand the efficacy of your growth marketing and customer engagement campaigns across email, SMS, push notification, and in-app platforms.
 The package achieves this by:

-- Enriching the core event table with data regarding associated users, campaigns, and channels.
+- Enriching the core `EVENT` table with data regarding associated users, campaigns, and channels.
 - Creating current-state models of campaigns and users, enriched with aggregated event and interaction metrics.
-- Re-creating the `LIST_USER_HISTORY` table, which can be disabled from connector syncs but is required to connect users and lists they belong to.
+- Re-creating the `LIST_USER_HISTORY` table.
+The table can be disabled from connector syncs but is required to connect users and lists they belong to.

 ## Models